Crown land: Legal condition

-The Crown lands were known there as królewszczyzny (sing. królewszczyzna) which translates to regality or royal land.
+In Polish-Lithuanian Commonwealth crown lands were known as królewszczyzny which translates to regality or royal land.

 In the Kingdom of Poland under the rules of Piast then Jagiellonian dynasties the institution of crown lands was similar to those in Great Britain or Austria-Hungary: the lands were the property of the monarch or dynasty.

-Since 15th century the properties have often been leased, gifted or hocked to the members of nobility.

-Those nobles who had received the privilege of administering the Crown lands (and thus keeping most of its profits) had the title of Starosta.
-Once given a Crown land, one had the right to keep it "for life".

-Families of Starostas often wanted to unlawfully keep the royal properties, and that led to common abuses of law (see following sections).
+Beginning in 15th century the properties were often leased, gifted or hocked to the members of the nobility.
+Those nobles who had received the privilege of administering the crown lands (and thus keeping most of its profits) had the title of Starosta.
+Once given a crown land, one had the right to keep it "for life".
+Families of Starostas often wanted to unlawfully keep the royal properties, and that led to common abuses of law.

 After the end of Kingdom in Poland the era of new political system called "Republic of szlachta (nobility)" started in late 16th century already in Polish–Lithuanian Commonwealth.

-In the late 16th century, because of reform and the introduction of the royal election of Polish kings, the royal lands became "public property or state property".
+As a result of reform and the introduction of the royal election of Polish kings, the royal lands became "public property or state property".

-Formally (compare with the following sections) "royal lands" could form about 15–20% of Poland (later, the Polish–Lithuanian Commonwealth), and were divided into two parts:
+Formally "royal lands" formed about 15–20% of Poland (later, the Polish–Lithuanian Commonwealth), and were divided into two parts: